dotnet/designs/accepted/2021/install-location-per-architecture.md

 Pre-.NET 6 Windows installer writes registry keys for all architectures (even though it only installs one of them).
 Ideally the installer would only write the key for the architecture it's actually installing.
+The plan is to eventually  modify the installers such that only the "runtime" installers write the registry key (and only for the architecture they install).

 #### Linux/macOS installer behavior